Gui-Yom/rust-web-poc/README.md

 ### rust-web-poc
-Just fiddling a bit with rust web frameworks
+A quick comparison of some rust web frameworks.
+The goal here is to show rust can be viable option for backend development.

+#### Fibonacci sequence
+With rocket :

+Run `cargo run --bin rocket_fibo --features=rocket` and visit `http://localhost:8000/?n=5`
+to show the 5th number of the fibonacci sequence.

+With actix :

-Run `cargo run --bin fibo --features="rocket"` and visit `http://localhost:8000/?n=5` to show the 5th number of the fibonacci sequence.
+Run `cargo run --bin actix_fibo --features=actix` and visit `http://localhost:8888/?n=5`
+to show the 5th number of the fibonacci sequence.

+#### GraphQL server

-Run `cargo run --bin graphql --features="rocket juniper juniper_rocket` and visit `https://localhost:8000/` to get the GraphQLi interface.
+Run `cargo run --bin graphql --features=graphql` and visit `https://localhost:8000/` to get the GraphQLi interface.